 ProceduresTo help get the heart back into normal rhythm right away, electrical cardioversion may be used.
 This may involve electrical shocks or special drugs given through the veins.
 They may be done as an emergency, or planned ahead of time.

-A procedure called radiofrequency ablation can be used to correct areas in your heart that may be causing your heart rhythm problems.
+A procedure called radiofrequency ablation can be used to destroy areas in your heart that may be causing your heart rhythm problems.
 You may need a heart pacemaker after this procedure.